 Inventing the Way of the Samurai: Nationalism, Internationalism, and Bushidō in Modern Japan.
-Oxford: Oxford University Press, 2014. (entry at The Page 99 Test; reviews in the American Historical Review, H-Net, Journal of Military History, and H/Soz/Kult (in German)).
-Paperback April 2016 (UK), June 2016 (US)
+Oxford: Oxford University Press, 2014 (pbk 2016). (entry at The Page 99 Test; reviews in The Japan Times, American Historical Review, Journal of Asian Studies, Japan Review, H-Net, Journal of Military History, Dhau, and H/Soz/Kult).

 with Margrit Pernau, Helge Jordheim et al. Civilizing Emotions.
 Concepts in Europe and Asia 1870-1920.
 Oxford: Oxford University Press, 2015.

 “Reconsidering Zen, Samurai, and the Martial Arts,” The Asia Pacific Journal- Japan Focus, Vol. 14, No. 17, Issue 7 (Sept.
 1, 2016). pp. 1-24.